 Once the reference checks are complete, the search committee should identify and summarize the strengths and limitations of each candidate in writing along with the responses from the three references to the academic Dean and Department Chair.
 The Department Chair will make a recommendation to the Dean.
 The Dean will discuss the chairs recommendation, committee's feedback and their own recommendation with the Vice President/Provost.
-A copy of the Department Chair's recommendation shall be provided to the members of the department per the MSCA collective bargaining agreement.
+Copies of the Department Chair's recommendation shall be provided to the members of the department per the MSCA collective bargaining agreement.
 If none of the finalists are acceptable or if all of the finalists decline the job offer, the Vice President/Provost will consult with the Dean, Department Chair, and Human Resources regarding the next steps in the search process.
 Please see Article VI, Section I of the MSCA Collective Bargaining Agreement for detailed information.

-Offer of Employment and Background Screening
+Offer of Employment

 The Dean will make a contingent offer of employment to the top finalist.
-Candidate may be provided 72 hours to provide acceptance.
-The Dean will send a follow up email after verbal offer is made with the offer outlined.
-A contract and a letter of appointment will be sent to the finalist from the Vice President/Provost as depicted in Appendix N-1, N-2, N-3, or N-4 of the MSCA Collective Bargaining Agreement once the background verification/CORI/SORI has been received in HR.
+A contract and a letter of appointment will be sent to the finalist from the Vice President/Provost as depicted in Appendix N-1, N-2, N-3, or N-4 of the MSCA Collective Bargaining Agreement.
 Once the signed contract has been received in the Office of Human Resources, the President will send a formal welcome letter to the candidate.